-Open Society Disability Rights Scholarship (LL.M) Program for Africans 2018/2019
+Open Society Disability Rights Scholarship 2019/2020 (LL.M) Programme for African Students

 The Open Society Disability Rights Scholarship Programme offers awards to individuals from China and selected other countries in Africa and Latin America for a one-year Master of Laws (LLM) degree.

-Eligible Countries: China; Ghana, Mozambique, Sudan, South Sudan, Tanzania, Uganda; Mexico, Peru
+Eligible Countries: Mozambique, Sudan, South Sudan, Tanzania; Mexico, Czech Republic, Georgia, or Ukraine

 About the Award: The Open Society Disability Rights Scholarship Program provides awards for master’s degree study to disability rights advocates, lawyers, and educators to develop new legislation, jurisprudence, policy, research, and scholarship to harness the innovations and opportunities offered by the United Nations Convention on the Rights of Persons with Disabilities (CRPD).

 With the knowledge and networks gained through the program, we expect that fellows will deepen their understanding of international law and education, with a focus on disability rights, and gain the tools necessary to engage in a range of CRPD implementation strategies, such as: challenging rights violations in their home countries by drafting enforceable legislation consistent with the CRPD; utilizing enforcement mechanisms set forth in the convention; taking forward disability rights litigation requesting CRPD-compliant remedies; engaging in disability rights advocacy; and developing law, education, or other academic curricula informed by the CRPD.

 Eligible Fields of Study: Bachelor of laws (LLB; in exceptional circumstances, those without a LLB but with substantial relevant experience may be considered); for inclusive education, a degree in teaching, public administration/policy, anthropology, social work, psychology, or related field.

 Type: Masters, Fellowship